Treating Dioxins Left Over From Agent Orange in Vietnam – A Dream Come True

 Being part of such a life-changing project has truly been a gift – one that we can only dream of as engineers and scientists.
 We are grateful to USAID (our client), the various Government of Vietnam ministries, and team members who helped makes this first-of-a-kind project happen, including:

-For more information and project details, contact Dr. Gorm Heron at email@example.com.
+For more information and project details, contact us at firstname.lastname@example.org.

 About the Author: